 One of the major challenges that project management and development teams encounter when working on a project is communication.
 In part, this is because communicating a concept or a vision for a product can be extremely difficult.
-This can be especially true at the beginning of a project, product design, when there are unexplored and undeveloped objectives and features.
-Moreover, Management Roles and Teams often speak different languages insofar as different sectors or departments of businesses have different expertises and different regular tasks; for instance, a Product Owner may not know how to effectively communicate a feature of a product to a Programmer.
+This can be especially true at the beginning of a project, or product design when there are unexplored and undeveloped objectives and features.
+Moreover, Management Roles and Teams often speak different languages insofar as different sectors or departments of businesses have different expertise and different regular tasks; for instance, a Product Owner may not know how to effectively communicate a feature of a product to a Programmer.

 What Is Storytelling in Product Design and Development?

 Storytelling in product design and development is not much different from the conventional stories that people tell in everyday life.
 It involves communicating full, relevant information from different points of view, typically the different customers or people within various departments of the business.

 For instance, it can be difficult to understand exactly what features a product should possess in order for the product to be successful.
 However, if you can identify your target customers and their various challenges, concerns, and objectives, you can break down a large, inconceivable project into small and accessible steps.
 By telling the story of the product features from the customer’s point of view, you transmit the “image” of the product to the Developer.
 The Developer can then utilize that information easily and accomplish exactly what you need.
 However, if you attempt to communicate your idea with incomprehensible business management language, you may not receive the intended feature.

 Another example may be when a Stakeholder is engaging in a team meeting with the Development Team over a completed Backlog.
 The stakeholder may not have an established knowledge of programming language or software development.
 For this reason, the stakeholder ends up not being able to take part in the discussion, ask any relevant questions, or understand if the task was actually completed according to plan.
 However, if the Developer can share a full narrative, the stakeholder will be able to understand exactly why, what, and how features were implemented into the product.